amazingmaze/sitevision-resource-handler/readme.md

 - `watch.js`: Watches for file changes and triggers appropriate actions like compilation and upload.
 Suitable for development.
 - `config.json`: Configuration file for WebDAV server details.
 - `package.json`: Project dependencies and scripts.

+## Velocity (VM) Files

+Velocity templates and their companion JavaScript files should be placed in the scripts folder.
+For example, if you have a Velocity template named newslist.vm, you should place it along with its companion JavaScript file newslist.js in a folder like `scripts/newslist/`.

 ## Dependencies